-In this blog post, I would like to talk about my personal experience working in Saxonia Systems (since 03/2020: ZEISS Digital Innovation) first distributed team and with ETEO Software Factory.
+In this blog post, I would like to talk about my personal experience working in Saxonia Systems (since 03/2020: ZEISS Digital Innovation) first distributed team in Dresden and Miskolc, Hungary.
 The exciting thing about this is that 60 people located almost 1000 km from Saxonia Systems head office can work on the same project as the colleagues in the office next door, and yet they are a true team.
 People who do not have experience working in a distributed team will probably have some difficulty understanding how this type of collaboration works.
 I am writing as the scrum master of a team, half of which is located in Dresden, the other half in Miskolc, Hungary.
 This blog post is meant to show how we started working together, and how we gained the trust and courage to build this team.

 Initially, the team consisted of the following people: Three developers and a business analyst from Dresden, and three developers and a scrum master from Miskolc.
 The German half of the team had already been working on the project, but there was still a lot of work to do before the deadline.
 At the beginning, we all had different expectations in the collaboration: At first, we were afraid of the camera on the wall.
 How are we supposed to work when someone is watching us all day?
 How is a distributed team supposed to work when our German language skills are not that great?
 How are we supposed to work with colleagues who are that far away?

 Time was short, and we quickly set up the offices according to the ETEO concept.
 Once the basics had been established, we met in person for the first time.
 The trip only took a few days—just enough time for us to get an idea of the project together.
 We thought, now that we had met in person, there was no more preparation left to do—we all liked each other.
 So now we should focus on the project start, and that’s that.
 However, we soon realized that it was not going to be that simple.